alexiscastel/alexiscastel.github.io/_publications/2012-dynacomp.md

 permalink: /publication/2012-dynacomp
 date: 2012
 venue: 'Dynacomp'
+excerpt: 'The vibroacoustic behavior of composite multilayered plates involving high Young’s modulus ratios between adjacent layers, like sandwich panels and passive constrained layer damped plates, is studied.
+As classical plate models give poor results with such structures, a specific model has been used.
+It is an equivalent single layer model, with a five unknown displacement field which takes into account a variation of transverse shear strains into the thickness.
+A classical sandwich structure is simulated, its natural frequencies are compared to those given by other models and a 3D finite element simulation which is taken as reference.
+A second study concerns a composite plate with a damping patch in which the constraining layer is a unidirectional ply.
+Comparisons for two orientations of this ply (0° or 90°) are presented.'
 paperurl: #'https://hal.science/hal-02559638/'
 citation: 'Castel, A. et al. (2012). &quot;Vibroacoustic simulation of heterogeneous multilayer composite plates involving low Young&apos;s modulus viscoelastic materials.&quot; <i>Dynacomp</i>.'
 ---